 - Taco salad — who doesn’t love taco salad?

 - 7-layer dip – the best recipe ever!

 - 1 can (15 oz.) black beans, rinsed and drained

 - 1 can (15.25 oz.) corn, drained (fiesta is fun, but not mandatory)

 - 4 avocados, diced

-- one (0.7 oz.) packet of dried Italian dressing mix (found in dressing aisle at grocery store)
+- 1 package (0.7 oz.) dried Italian dressing mix (found in dressing aisle at grocery store)

 - 1/4 cup white vinegar

 - 1/4 cup canola or vegetable oil

 - Put black beans, corn, tomatoes, and avocado into a large bowl.